-When you have an imaging exam at Diagnostic Imaging Northwest you can expect skilled, personal care every step of the way.
+When you have an imaging exam at TRA you can expect skilled, personal care every step of the way.
 Before your exam, an X-ray technologist will review your medical and allergy history and answer any questions you may have.
 Your comfort during the X-ray is our top priority, so a technologist will be available throughout your exam.

 The Day of Your X-ray Exam

 TRA offers general x-ray exams on a walk-in basis and generally do not require specific preparation.
 It is also recommended, if available, to bring any relevant prior films or information (date and location) of other imaging exams, so our radiologist can compare new films with previous ones.